 $ aws configure set region us-west-2 --profile audit

-This writes the setting under [profile audit] in the shared config file and leaves the [default] profile unchanged.
+This writes the setting under [profile audit] in the shared config file and leaves [default] unchanged.

 $ aws configure get region --profile audit us-west-2

-The --profile selector changes which section is read and written, so this confirms the named profile without depending on the global default.
+The --profile selector changes which config section is read or written, so this check confirms the named profile without changing the shell's default profile.